WilliamTjonndal/IT3212/assignment4/Group 25.md

 </p>
 As seen in figure 30 the CNN classifies most of the categories correctly.
 Still it struggles with misclassifying glaciers as mountains, and distinguishing between street and buildings.
 We suspect this is because, as mentioned in our preprocessing section, these categories sometimes contain the same or very similar subjects and some labels are not always mutually exclusive categories (e.g. some mountain pictures contain glacier and vice versa).
 As a result, some erroneous classifications are to be expected between these classes.

-### <a id="task-1-e"></a> Compare and Explain the results in terms of both the computation time and the performance of the classification algorithms
+### Compare and Explain the results in terms of both the computation time and the performance of the classification algorithms

 When comparing the different classification algorithms, both computation time and predictive performance showed clear differences between the CNN and the traditional machine learning models (Random forest, XGBoost, and the stacking ensemble).